Skip to main content

 Hearings via video-link

-6.2.6 The Annex to this Practice Direction sets out the technical requirements for holding a hearing via a video link and includes the hearing protocol (3).
+6.2.6 The Annex to this Practice Direction sets out the technical requirements for holding a hearing via a video link and includes the hearing protocol.

 Appellants' and Respondents' cases

 6.3.1 The case is the statement of a party's argument in the appeal.
-The Judicial Committee favours brevity and a case should be a concise summary of the submissions.
-A case should not (without the permission of the Board) exceed 50 pages of A4 size and in most cases fewer than 50 pages will be sufficient.
-(4).
+The Court favours brevity and a case should be a concise summary of the submissions to be developed.
+A case should not (without permission of the Court) exceed 50 pages of A4 size and in most cases fewer than 50 pages will be sufficient.
+Cases in excess of 50 pages will not be accepted unless permission to file a longer case has been sought and obtained.
+Any such application should be made not less than 14 days before the case is due to be filed.
+The page limit includes footnotes, which should be brief and should not contain substantive argument.
+In addition to the page limit, the following formatting is required for written cases:

 6.3.2 The case should be confined to the heads of argument that counsel propose to submit at the hearing and omit material contained in the statement of facts and issues (see paragraph 5.1.7 of Practice Direction 5).